1. Bicom Systems

 PJSIP Debugging

-With PBXware versions 5 and 6 we introduced great tool for troubleshooting SNGREP: https://wiki.bicomsystems.com/Troubleshooting_HOWTO_Using_SNGREP
+Starting with PBXware version 5, we introduced a great tool for troubleshooting named SNGREP: https://support.bicomsystems.com/a/solutions/articles/67000673400

 However, troubleshooting can be done inside of Asterisk CLI as well.